elangor/finos-accessability-ninjas-hackathon/hackproject/usecase/usecase.md

 * Content creators can create customised themes which are having accessiblity related css changes.
 * Content creators can download those themes and apply across documentation platforms/Tools .
 * Make contents available for all class of people.
-* Discover will acheieve diversity and inclusion goals.
+* Discover will achieve diversity and inclusion goals.

 ## Vernacular